 A few remarks about the results in the previous Figures are as follows.
 First, both approaches have similar MSE per parameter that is between $0.006$ and $0.007$ with Kalman filter being slightly better.
 Second, the optimal $\sigma$ is in the order of $10^{-5}$ and the optimal $\alpha$ is in the order of $5000$, which means that the Kalman filter is much more sensitive to the choice of $\sigma$ than the SOPE is to the choice of $\alpha$.

 Given the previous simulations that assess the behaviour of the estimators in terms of the MSE with respect to the selection of the hyperparameters, we show here that we can use such knowledge about the hyperparameters and transfer it to another similar but different problem.
-Thus, using the optimal hyperparameters from the example above, we apply the KF and the SOPE methods to a tv-VAR model with $P=6$ and $K=5$ in order to investigate the parameter estimates for both models.
-We report bellow the results for the pairs of tetrodes (2, 2) and (6, 2).
+Thus, using the optimal hyperparameters from the example above, we apply the KF and the SOPE methods to a tv-VAR model with $P=4$ and $K=3$ in order to investigate the parameter estimates for both models.
+We report bellow the results for the pairs of tetrodes (2, 2) and (4, 2).

 The previous example clearly shows that the SOPE method can provide similar results to the Kalman filter, even when the hyperparameters have been selected on another example.
 However, the Kalman filter does not assume anything about the smoothness of the parameters being estimated.
 Therefore, it is natural to wonder how would the SOPE method behave in the presence of abrupt changes such as a discontinuity.
-In the following example, the KF and the SOPE are compared in the setting where tv-VAR model includes some discontinuous parameters (see Figure~\ref{fig:SOPE_vs_KF_DISC}).